 In 2007 we launched the F&C Charity of the Year.
-We continued this practice in 2012 with The Back Up Trust ("Back Up") reelected as our Charity until the end of 2012.
-Donations, raised through a variety of different fundraising activities, to Back Up during the year exceeded £65,000.
+We continued this practice in 2013 with Brainwave being elected as our Charity until the end of 2013.
+Donations, raised through a variety of different fundraising activities, to Brainwave during the year exceeded £37,000.